-TIMIO Player review — screen-free audio for toddlers who want instant payoff
+TIMIO Player review: screen-free audio for toddlers (vs Yoto and Toniebox)

 Looking for screen-free entertainment, but your toddler simply does not have the patience for long audio stories yet?
 In this review I share our experience with the TIMIO Player: an interactive audio player that gives instant payoff in the play area.